By: Nathan D.

 Abstracts are further divided into two different types – descriptive and informative.
 Both of them have different aims and serve a unique purpose.
 Since their components vary too, it is best that you ask your professor and confirm the type of abstract you are supposed to write.
-Or you can also review sample research papers from the similar field and see what the abstract you studied includes.
+Or you can also review sample research papers from a similar field and see what the abstract you studied includes.

 A descriptive abstract describes the type of information presented in the work.
-It doesn't critique the work or present the findings; it only discusses the keywords of the text and the importance of the research, its scope and purpose.
-It is usually of 100 words or less.
+It doesn’t critique the work or present the findings; it only discusses the keywords of the text and the importance of the research, its scope and purpose.
+It is usually 100 words or less.